codio-content/Coding_with_Python-Loops/.guides/content/Challenges-bb18.md

-We will now reinforce the concept of loops with a series of challenges that will get a bit harder with each one.
-By the end, you have most of the tools you need to start on more challenging algorithms.
+Now it’s time to try some challenges that will test you on what you have learned about loops so far.
+The challenges get more difficult as you progress - by the time you have completed them you will be ready to start on some more complex algorithms.